 I met a woman recently who had made the mistake of turning up to the Visa and Immigration Office wearing shorts and a strappy vest top.
 She was stopped by security and prohibited from entering the building.
 When she asked why, they told her that it was because she had flouted the rules on the dress code and that if she wished to get a visa, she would need to come back the next day with her arms covered and wearing suitable clothing.

 Being an expat woman in Indonesia

 Something I wasn’t expecting was how my status as a wife and as a woman in general would change so dramatically.
-It became apparent early on that I had suddenly grown quite invisible whenever I was out with my husband.
+It became apparent early on that I had suddenly grown entirely invisible whenever I was out with my husband.
 Interestingly, his status seems to have soared, whilst mine has virtually disappeared.
 It grated me somewhat when we were opening up a joint bank account that the bank manager refused to acknowledge my existence for the entire duration of our appointment.
-Even though I was putting my hard-earned cash into the pot too it was as if my presence there was unnecessary and superfluous.
+Even though I was putting my hard-earned cash into the pot too, it was as if my presence there was superfluous.
 I’ve seen the respect that my husband is given both from men and from women, and I sometimes wish that this went for me too!
-In the great scheme of things these are all small matters but they were part of my particular culture shock in Indonesia in the first weeks of living here.
+In the grand scheme of things, these are all small matters, but they were part of my particular culture shock in Indonesia in the first weeks of living here.

 Everyday life in Jakarta